SoloDevNZ/hashnode/clpwecc6n000n08l794dhfn9u.md

 >
 > [https://www.anaconda.com/](https://www.anaconda.com/). ***↗***

-## An Introduction.
+# An Introduction.

-This post is a comprehensive guide on installing Anaconda on Ubuntu, which is a tool for managing and deploying Python applications, environments, and packages.
+This post is a guide on installing Anaconda on Ubuntu, which is a tool for managing and deploying Python applications, environments, and packages.

-> The purpose of this post is to introduce the Anaconda environment manager.
+> The purpose of this post is to introduce the Anaconda package manager, `conda`.

-## The Big Picture.
+# The Big Picture.

 This post provides step-by-step instructions on how to install, update, and uninstall Anaconda.
 It also covers how to manage Anaconda environments, including creating, renaming, and removing them, as well as changing the working directory within an environment.
 I want to emphasize the utility of Anaconda in Python development, likening it to Docker or Distrobox but specifically designed for Python.

 Programs like [LXD](https://solodev.app/2-of-10-lxd-on-the-homelab), [Docker](https://solodev.app/installing-docker), or [Distrobox](https://solodev.app/installing-distrobox), download system images and run those images as containers.
-Anaconda is similar, but downloads a specific Python version (if defined) and specific packages (that are used within the environment) when running the `conda create` command.
+Anaconda is similar, but downloads a specific Python version (if defined) and specific packages (that are used within the environment.)

+Anaconda includes a package manager called `conda`.
+Below is a description of how to install Anaconda yet I'm only interested in using the package manager.
+This is why I install [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) instead, which is a free installer of *only* the `conda` package manager.

-## **Prerequisites.**
+# **Prerequisites.**

 * A Linux-based distro (I use Ubuntu).

-## Installing Anaconda on Ubuntu.
+# Installing Anaconda on Ubuntu.

 * I update my system: